The Role Of Gypsum In Agriculture: 5 Key Benefits You Should Know

-The latest information on gypsum was the focus of the third annual Midwest Soil Improvement Symposium in Ada, OH, in March.
-The one-day event was held in conjunction with The Ohio State University’s Conservation Tillage and Technology Conference and sponsored by GYPSOIL — a leading supplier of synthetic gypsum.
-More than 200 attendees heard from industry representatives, scientists, consultants and growers on the use of gypsum to improve soil structure, reduce nutrient runoff and more.
+The latest information on gypsum has been covered in detail at past Midwest Soil Improvement Symposiums.
+The event — which has been held in conjunction with The Ohio State University’s Conservation Tillage and Technology Conference — typically includes presentations from industry representatives, scientists, consultants, and growers on the use of gypsum to improve soil structure, reduce nutrient runoff, and more.

-Here are five key (and overlapping) benefits of gypsum highlighted at the symposium:
+Here are five key (and overlapping) benefits of gypsum highlighted at past symposiums:

 1. Source of calcium and sulfur for plant nutrition.
 “Plants are becoming more deficient for sulfur and the soil is not supplying enough it,” said Warren Dick, soil scientist and professor, School of Environment and Natural Resources, The Ohio State University.
 “Gypsum is an excellent source of sulfur for plant nutrition and improving crop yield.”